COSIMA/cosima-recipes/paper/paper.md

 # Educational Design and Experience of Use

-The learning experience is organised as a progression.
-The documentation points new users first to introductory lessons, including material on loading, slicing, and visualising model output.
-Learners then move to more advanced tutorials and finally to recipe notebooks that address concrete scientific questions.
-The categories of "easy" and "advanced" recipes provide a lightweight pedagogical cue about expected complexity and scope, with "regional specialties" specifically covering recipes for regional model configurations [@barnes2024regionalmom6].

-The intended mode of use is also explicit.
+As we have elaborated above, the learning experience is organised as a progression.
 The tutorials and recipes showcase Jupyter-based analysis that can be run directly on Australia's National Computational Infrastructure, and include guidance on running notebooks through JupyterLab sessions and on accessing shared data holdings.
 This makes the Cookbook more than a static collection of examples: it is operational documentation for a real analysis environment.
 At the same time, the notebooks demonstrate broadly transferable workflows for working with labelled geophysical data, so individual lessons can be reused or adapted for specific research questions or for use on other computational platforms.

 The project also supports community authorship.
 Contributors are encouraged to submit new notebooks through pull requests, document their methods clearly, and